erwango/blesensor/README.rst

 List of services Available
 **************************
 * Environmental service
-* Quaternions service : available but does not works properly
+* Quaternions service: available but does not works properly
-* E-Compass service : available but does not works properly
+* E-Compass service: available but does not works properly

 Development Guideline
 *********************

 --------------------------------
-All ST BLE Sensor Services UUID:
+Some ST BLE Sensor Services UUID:
 --------------------------------